310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Chiaki mgnworried %}
-N-no, I’d rather see you smiling than have a straight face… The sudden laughter took me by surprise, that’s all.
+N-No, I’d rather see you smiling than have a straight face… The sudden laughter took me by surprise, that’s all.
 {% endbubble %}

 {% bubble Kanata past %}